brownplt/pretty-fast-pretty-printer/guide.md

                                                                             labore
                                                                             ...

-The issue _now_ is that `vert` _keeps the current indentation_.
+The issue _now_ is that `horz` _keeps the current indentation_.
 But that's not always what we want!

 #### Simple Concatenation

-In this case, we want `vert` to reset the indentation to the left side of the paragraph.
+In this case, we want `horz` to reset the indentation to the left side of the paragraph.
 This actually _cannot be done with the combinators we've introduced so far_.
 There's one final combinator that solves this problem, called `concat`.